How To Change date Of Birth in NADRA CNIC

 Validity plaintiff produced documents bearing his date of birth as 22-05-1993 which could not be refuted by the authorities.
 No reason existed to believe that the date of birth mentioned in the documents produced by the plaintiff, was managed one.

 Every citizen was required to be registered with the NADRA.
-Issuance of CNIC would mean that information contained therein was valid and correct.
-Therefore, by not correcting an error on the CNIC, NADRA in fact was not performing its primary function.
+Issuance of CNIC would mean that the information contained therein was valid and correct.
+Therefore, by not correcting an error on the CNIC, NADRA was not performing its primary function.

 [2012 PLD 378] For correction of Name in NADRA Records/CNIC without getting COURT ORDER